 By Todd Schrenk, with Jeremy Yuslum …extant founders of ‘tit Rəx

-The world’s first Mardi Gras microkrewe, ‘tit Rəx was founded in 2009 by a group of artists, teachers, businesspeople, workers, and bon vivants.
+The world’s first Mardi Gras microkrewe, ‘tit Rəx was founded in 2008 by a group of artists, teachers, businesspeople, workers, and bon vivants.
+Some say it took place in a kitchen, others on a porch in Mid-City, while still others just can’t remember anything from that night.

 Inspired by Bacchus, the father of all super krewes, the creators of ‘tit Rəx asked: in an age when super krewes are setting the bar for larger and larger spectacles, when route consolidation has resulted in epic evenings of parade upon parade, when the size and velocity of throws has become at times physically hazardous to the recipients, could New Orleans not benefit from one krewe that takes the opposite approach?